Shabu – What is it? Side Effects, and Filipino Social Problems

 The word shabu is used to identify crystal meth in both the Philippines and Indonesia.
 Other names for the drug include:

 Shabu, or crystal meth, is a white, odorless substance.
-Typically, you will find it in a crystal formation or crystalline powder.
+Typically, it can be found it in a crystal formation or crystalline powder.
 It tends to be bitter in taste.
 Sometimes, it’s combined with caffeine or other chemicals.
 Furthermore, it can be packaged in the form of a pill for easy measurement and distribution.

 How Does Shabu Affect the Body?